Gallery of OUR GUILD’S ACIVITIES, MEETINGS AND EVENTS

 (Above and below) 6 of the 20 embellished wood items Phil Quinn shared with us at the November meeting; ‘Embellishing is my life’

-Sept 25th our club’s 25th Anniversary 2022 see more photos and story here.
+September 2022 marks our Guilds 25th Anniversary – see more photos and story here.

 (Above left) Our display at the Kapiti Arts Trail 2022.
 (Right) Phil Harris from the Horowhenua Cancer society receiving the gift bowls